xpufx/ALTGR_Turkish/README.md

 You can download the install package from the Releases area or download the source file (US-AGRTR.klc) and compile your own package by loading the source file  into

 Microsoft Keyboard Layout Creator (MSKLC) (https://www.microsoft.com/en-us/download/details.aspx?id=102134).

+# Note

+All plain US English keys are also overloaded such that when used in combination with ALT_GR they will input the same plain characters.
+This was addded because otherwise it acts like a Shift (ALT_GR is actually just CTRL+SHIFT) and causes accidentally capitalizing the plain letters when typing fast.